UQ-eLIPSE/think-chat-learn/README.md

 8. Change the config files for the common, admin, client and server.
 The configuration seems tedious but given the fact that there are actually three different SPAs

 #### Development configuration
-Set up environment variables (Examples files included in repository.)
+Set up environment and configuration files (Examples files included in repository.)
     /server/config/Conf.ts
     /common/config/Conf.ts